Skip to main content

 any

-A "bucket" for passing arbitrary props down to custom components.
-The default components ignore this prop, but it is passed to each and every component so it's accessible anywhere in the QueryBuilder component tree.
+Container for passing arbitrary props to custom components.
+Default components ignore this prop, but it's passed to all components throughout the QueryBuilder tree.

 operators